Photograph of Black-throated Green Warbler

 Over 300 butterfly species have been recorded in the Lower Rio Grande Valley in south Texas, the greatest diversity in the USA.

-Best Sites for Wildlife in Texas
+Best Sites for Birds and other wildlife in Texas

-Best Times for Wildlife in Texas
+Best Times for Birds and other wildlife in Texas

 Unlike many other migration hot spots around the world the best time of day to experience 'falls' or 'fall-outs' of migrating landbirds, notably warblers, at High Island is not dawn but often after midday, because it usually takes the birds a night and a morning to fly from the Yucatan Peninsula in Mexico, the main departure point.

-Recommended Books etc. for Texas
+Recommended Bird Books etc. for Texas

 Field Guide to the Birds of North America edited by J Dunn and J Alderfer.
-NGS, 2011 (Sixth Edition).
+NGS, 2017 (Seventh Edition).

 Kaufman Field Guide to Birds of North America by K Kaufman.
 Houghton Mifflin, 2005.